Failed mission raises doubts about Mexican security strategy

-MEXICO CITY (AP) — A sloppy operation that failed to nab Joaquín “El Chapo” Guzmán’s son followed by days of changing explanations has revealed not so much that Mexico has a failing security strategy, but no real strategy at all, experts say.
+MEXICO CITY (AP) — A sloppy operation that failed to nab Joaquín “El Chapo” Guzmán’s son – followed by days of changing explanations – has revealed that Mexico’s government has no clear security strategy, experts say.

-President Andrés Manuel López Obrador and his security Cabinet have defined their strategy thus far by stating what it is not, according to experts, saying that Mexico is no longer waging a war on drugs or seeking to capture or kill cartel kingpins, like previous governments did.
+President Andrés Manuel López Obrador and his security Cabinet have defined their strategy by stating what it is not, according to analysts, saying Mexico is no longer waging a war on drugs or seeking to capture or kill cartel kingpins, as previous governments did.

 But these words were apparently contradicted by the bungled Oct.
-17 mission to capture Ovidio Guzmán in the western city of Culiacan, the Sinaloa Cartel’s backyard, which aimed to nab a cartel figure and unleashed violence that made the city look like a war zone.
+17 mission to capture Ovidio Guzmán in the western city of Culiacan, the Sinaloa Cartel’s backyard, which aimed to nab a cartel figure and unleashed violence across the city.

-When asked to define what his strategy is to tame Mexico’s sky-high murder rate and deadly drug cartels, López Obrador responds with philosophies more than strategies, often mentioning an assortment of social programs.
+When asked to define what his strategy is to tame Mexico’s high murder rate and deadly drug cartels, López Obrador often mentions an assortment of social programs.

+On Friday, López Obrador asked the public for more time to turn things around.

+“This is a transformation process that is being carried out,” he said.
+“The old still hasn’t died and the new hasn’t finished being born … I ask for one more year to completely change this.”

 “This is pacifying the country by convincing, persuading without violence, offering well-being, alternative options, better living conditions, working conditions, strengthening values,” he said.

-On the campaign trail he summed this up with the catchy phrase: “abrazos, no balazos,” or “hugs, not bullets.”
+On the campaign trail he used the catchy phrase: “abrazos, no balazos,” or “hugs, not bullets.”

-But now he’s president, Mexico is on track to record more than 32,000 murders this year and the public just watched 13 people die in the streets of Culiacan while a special army antidrug unit captured and then released a drug lord to avoid further bloodshed.
+But during his presidency, Mexico is on track to record more than 32,000 murders this year, and 13 people died in Culiacan while an army antidrug unit captured and then released a drug lord to avoid further bloodshed.

 “He can’t continue with this strategy of peace and love with the criminals and say that there isn’t war,” said Raúl Benítez, a security expert and professor at the National Autonomous University of Mexico.
 “The criminals are declaring war on the government and the country, the citizens, the people.”

-López Obrador also faced questions Thursday about uncharacteristically public grumbling from within the ranks of Mexico’s military.
-A Mexican newspaper this week published a speech by Gen. Carlos Gaytán to other military officers after the Culiacan debacle, which has followed a series of cartel attacks on Mexican security forces.
+López Obrador also faced questions Thursday about uncharacteristically public grumbling from within Mexico’s military.
+A Mexican newspaper this week published a speech by Gen. Carlos Gaytán to other military officers after the Culiacan debacle, following cartel attacks on Mexican security forces.

-The retreat in the face of cartel gunmen reinforced the impression that the government has long ago relinquished effective control of whole towns, cities and regions to the drug cartels.
+The retreat in the face of cartel gunmen reinforced the impression that the government long ago relinquished effective control of whole towns, cities and regions.

 “We’re worried about today’s Mexico,” Gaytán said.
 “We feel aggrieved as Mexicans and offended as soldiers.”